Aged Rodent Colonies Handbook

 - NIA grantees are limited to a total of 20 animals delivered per month per grant.

-- All non-NIA grantees are limited to a total of 10 animals delivered per month per grant.
+- All non-NIA grantees are limited to a total of 10 animals delivered every other month per grant.
+See Notice on homepage.

 - The caloric restricted colony is restricted to NIA grantees with specific aims requiring CR mice.
 Food is only provided for CR (and AL control) animals purchased from the NIA caloric restricted colony or for NIA-funded grants that include specific aims requiring caloric restriction of rodents.
 The NIA does not provide food for animals purchased from the aging colonies outside of the above stated criteria.